Healthdirect Free Australian health advice you can count on.

 • sedation, which makes you sleepy

-The best anaesthetic for you depends on the procedure, your health and your and your doctors’ preferences.
+The best anaesthetic for you depends on the type of surgery you are having, your health and your and your doctors' preferences.
 You can discuss this with your doctor or anaesthetist before surgery.

 How do I prepare for a general anaesthetic?